openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

       **
 >
 > There are lots of options for creating 3D characters for animation, and they are often
         made from scratch by mesh-modeling artists.
-But it™s obviously a very often-needed task, using a lot of common elements, so you™d think someone would come up with a tool to make it easier.
-And you™d be right.
+But itâ€™s obviously a very often-needed task, using a lot of common elements, so youâ€™d think someone would come up with a tool to make it easier.
+And youâ€™d be right.
 The free-software tool of choice for this task is MakeHuman.
-I had looked into a much earlier version of the software before, but today it is rapidly approaching the first real release, version 1.0 (currently it™s at 1.0-Alpha 5, with plans to go through several more alphas still).
+I had looked into a much earlier version of the software before, but today it is rapidly approaching the first real release, version 1.0 (currently itâ€™s at 1.0-Alpha 5, with plans to go through several more alphas still).
 The progress is remarkable, and this is going to be a really important tool for 3D modeling in the future. (...)
 >